 At Seven Hills School we aim to promote curiosity and enthusiasm in our students, encourage them to become independent learners and to develop their confidence for life beyond school.

-In Phase 3 the emphasis is on gaining independence and preparation for the next steps of their education.
-Students have the opportunity to receive part of their education off-site in establishments appropriate to their needs (e.g. Sheffield College, Sheaf Training, and Burton Street).
+In Phase 3 the emphasis is on gaining independence, broadening experience of the local community and preparation for the next steps of students' education.
+Students have the opportunity to receive part of their education off-site in establishments appropriate to their needs (e.g. Sheffield College, Sheaf Training, Burton Street).
 They are taught specific independence skills as part of a personalised development programme.
 Students in Phase 3 also take on roles of responsibility across the school, acting as Student Support Workers and modelling responsible and caring behaviours to other students.

 Some students, by nature of their needs, require a greater level of support to access the curriculum.
 Some class groups will spend the majority of their time with their own class teacher and move around the school less than others.
 All students take part in enrichment activities on Friday afternoons where they work with students of different ages and abilities on an exciting range of activities which are designed to challenge, stimulate and create opportunities for leadership and inclusivity across the school.

-Through our curriculum and extra-curricular activities we aim to develop our student's ability to manage their emotions, relate to others, organise themselves, gather and use information, as well as think creatively and critically.
+Through our curriculum and extra-curricular activities we aim to develop our students' ability to manage their emotions, relate to others, organise themselves, gather and use information, as well as think creatively and critically.
+We aim to nurture, inspire, share learning and celebrate achievement.